Canopy: Property-Driven Learning for Congestion Control: Motivation and Overview

-Given a property, a \textit{certificate} is a proof, produced by a formal verifier, that a learned model satisfies it for {\em all possible} inputs.
-For instance, for an \lcc that takes the network state (including throughput, queuing delay, etc.) as the input and outputs the \cwnd to be used for the next time step, a desirable property may be of the form: ``If queuing delay > $k \cdot RTT$ over a given period of time, the system should not increase the \cwnd.''
-A certificate then assures that for all possible network conditions matching the precondition (queuing delay > $k \cdot RTT$ for a given period of time), the model's output matches the post-condition (does not increase the \cwnd).
+We achieve this by leveraging Quantitative Certificate (\qc) feedback in the training loop.
+A \qc contains a formal {\em proof} describing the extent to which a learned model satisfies a given property, as well as {\em quantitative feedback} that can be used to ``nudge'' learners towards property satisfaction.
+More precisely, the \qc's proof establishes that a property holds for \emph{all} possible inputs within a certain input region (e.g., all feature values in the vicinity of a feature measurement).
+The feedback reflects the proportion of outputs from this region that provably satisfy the property, and the learning algorithm rewards LCCs if they expand this proportion.

-The central idea in \sysname is to compute such formal certificates via a verifier and use the certificate {\em during training} of a {\em base} learning-driven controller; in \sysname{}'s case, the base is Orca.
-At each training step\footnote{Here, a step denotes one interaction of the \lcc with the environment.}, the verifier takes the current learned model (i.e., the Orca controller's current weights) and the property of interest as inputs to compute a certificate.
+For example, in an \lcc that takes network state (e.g., throughput, queuing delay) as input and outputs the \cwnd for the next time step, a property might state: "If queuing delay > $k \cdot RTT$ for a given period, the system should not increase \cwnd."
+A boolean proof, or certificate, for this fact would ensure that, for {\em any} network conditions matching the precondition -- {\em including those outside of the concrete conditions and environments the learner experiences during training} -- the model avoids increasing \cwnd.
+A \qc refines this by partitioning the input space into smaller components and calculating the fractional volume of components provably satisfying the property (along with a proof that they do so).
+When this fraction reaches 100\%, the \qc aligns with the boolean certificate.

-\Cref{fig:solution-overview} presents an overview of training in \sysname.
-Here, given an input state range $[a, b]$, the verifier computes the interval $[p, q]$ overapproximating the set of outputs that the \lcc can possibly produce.
-The verifier then checks whether the range of model outputs falls completely within the desired range $[l, u]$ defined in the property.
+\Cref{fig:solution-overview} overviews training in \sysname.
+At each training step \footnote{Here, a step denotes one interaction of the \lcc with the environment.}, \sysname uses a verifier to compute a \certificate{}, then uses the \certificate{} to shape the reward of a {base} \lcc.
+In our specific implementation, the base \lcc is Orca.
+Here, given an input state range $[a, b]$ split into smaller components $\cup_i[a_i, b_i]$ $(\cap_i[a_i, b_i] = \emptyset)$, the verifier computes the intervals $\cup_i[p_i, q_i]$ overapproximating the set of outputs that the \lcc can possibly produce.
+The verifier then checks whether the range of each model output component falls completely within the desired range $[l, u]$ defined in the property.
 We implement the verifier using abstract interpretation (\Cref{subsec:verifier}).